Why is Particle Size Distribution Important?

 Both Conical Milling and Hammer Milling are successfully used to regulate particle size and shape, and achieve consistent tight particle size distributions, leading to quality products and efficient production systems.

-The choice of whether to use Conical Milling or Hammer Milling will be decided by several factors including evaluation of the type of product that is needed to be processed, and the results required.
+The choice of whether to use Conical Milling or Hammer Milling will be decided by several factors including an evaluation of the type of product that is needed to be processed, and the results required.

 In conclusion, control of the particle size distribution of your materials will not only improve the production workflows, but also result in a higher quality end product with the expected bioavailability, dissolution, and validated effectiveness required for drug production.